-It’s important to have the right people too.
-Certain skills are required to complete tasks in a timely manner, and without those skills you can face time delays.
+Speaking of resource availability, however, we not only mean people's time.
+Their skills, seniority, time-off, career aspirations should all be part of the discussion before making resource allocation decisions.
+Staff have weekends off, they may take annual leave, or they may be required for another project.
+Certain skills are required to complete tasks in a timely manner, and without those skills project managers can face time delays.
 At the same time, over-qualified staff may come with an extra cost that puts pressure on your budget.
-Human resource planning is about having the right person at the right time.

-In addition, tracking resource availability can be a significant factor in empowering the business to scale its operation and get greater returns.
+There are a number of benefits of knowing resource availability.
+For one, tracking resource availability can be a significant factor in empowering the business to scale its operation and get greater returns.

 Runn has resource availability charts that are ready to use - they only need to be populated with your organization’s resources and projects.
 You can better deliver on business priorities without needing to spend hours manually updating spreadsheets.

 View how many hours each person has available on any given day with Runn's People Planner.
-Quickly schedule work for your team, and instantly see how it affects your budget, revenue and capacity.
+Quickly schedule work for your project team, and instantly see how it affects your budget, revenue and capacity.

 The benefits of knowing your resource availability in project management are fairly clear.
 It’s important to also understand the impact it can have on overall business objectives too.